 - All the fixed assets are at their net values after accounting for depreciation.
 In an inflationary scenario, the replacement cost of these assets should be used as it reflects their current market value better.

 - All investments made in the business.

-Importantly, only business assets are considered.
-That means although we do take into account the intangible assets like goodwill, patents, and trademarks; fictitious assets are not taken into account.
+Importantly, it considers business assets only.
+That means although we do take into account intangible assets like goodwill, patents, and trademarks, we do not take fictitious assets into account.

-Finally, current liabilities are subtracted from the above to obtain Capital Employed.
+Finally, current liabilities are subtracted from the above.